Industrial and multiphase power plugs and sockets: Pin and sleeve

-In North America, there are two types of pin and sleeve products that are used:
+In North America, there are two types of pin and sleeve products that are used, the common IEC 60309 type and the NEMA:

 NEMA

-The American pin and sleeve circular connectors are not compatible with the newer IEC 60309 type.
+The American use pin and sleeve circular connectors.
 Current ratings are 30, 60, 100, 200, and 400 A. All are rated for voltages up to 250 V DC or 600 V AC.
 Contact arrangements are from 2 to 4 pins.
 There are two styles depending on the treatment of the ground.
 Style 1 grounds only on the shell.
 Style 2 uses one of the contacts as well as the shell, internally connected together.
 They are not strongly typed for specific circuits and voltages as the IEC 309 are.
 One insert rotation option is available to prevent mating of similar connectors with different voltages.

 The contacts in the plug are simple cylinders (sleeves), while the pin contacts in the receptacle have the spring arrangement to hold contact pressure, the reverse of the IEC 60309 type connectors.
 All contacts are the same diameter.
 Originally metal construction was used, but now they are also made with plastic shells.
 Since only keying in the connector shell is used, and since the keys can be damaged in industrial use, it is possible to mis-match worn connectors.